diarmuidw/PythonBook/Chapter1.md

 if, else, elif, while, for, break, continue, def, return, import, from, in, not, and, or, True, False, None
 ```

-Understanding these basic syntax rules is critical to writing Python code that is effective, efficient, and easy to read and understand.# [Chapter 1: Python Basics](chapter1_0.1.md)
+Understanding these basic syntax rules is critical to writing Python code that is effective, efficient, and easy to read and understand.

 # Variables and Data Types